Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential: Low-energy excited states

 To illustrate this procedure, we consider the lowest-energy states of the case $N=4$ shown in Fig.~\ref{fig:4particlesspin} as a function of the interaction strength.
 The maximum possible spin projection is $N/2=2$.
-The wave function of this state can be factorized as a Slater determinant with the first four single particle states of the harmonic oscillator times a spin wave function with all spins pointing up.
-The energy of this wave function, $E=8$, is the sum of the first four single-particle harmonic oscillator energies, $E=1/2+3/2+5/2+7/2$.
+The wave functions with $S=2$ and $M=2$ can be factorized in an antisymmetric spatial wave function times a spin wave function with all spins pinting up.
+In particular, the lowest energy for this states ($S=2$ and $M=2$), $E=8$, is the sum of the first four single-particle harmonic oscillator energies, $E=1/2+3/2+5/2+7/2$.
 In addition, this state is not affected by the interaction and therefore appears as the lowest horizontal line in figure.
 This energy level corresponds also to the energy of the different possible $2S+1$ states of the $S=2$ multiplet.
 In the next step we consider the box with $M=1$.
-First we identify the previous energy and find out several eigenstates which can all be associated to $S=1$ (dot-dashed red lines in the figure).
+First we identify the previous energy and find out several non-degenerate eigenstates which can all be associated to $S=1$ (dot-dashed red lines in the figure).
 Notice that all of them have different energies, but $S=1$.
 For instance, at $g=4$ we find three $S=1$ levels with energies below $E=8$.
 In the next step we diagonalize the subspace with $M=0$ and identify the $M=0$ states corresponding to $S=2$ and to the $S=1$ states detected before.
 The rest of levels have $S=0$.
 At $g=5$, we find three $S=0$ levels below $E=8$, all with different energy, and non degenerate.
 Notice that one of them corresponds to a center of mass excitation and that merges with other levels at $E=9$ when $g\rightarrow \infty$.
-Using these type of arguments one can assign the spin to the eigenstates of the Hamiltonian even if the total wave function could be complicated and most of the times non-factorizable in a spin and a space part.
+Using these types of arguments one can assign the spin to the eigenstates of the Hamiltonian even if the total wave function could be complicated and most of the times non-factorizable in a spin and a space part.